rust-lang/rust-analyzer/README.md

 Proof actions are an **experimental** feature to assist developers when debugging proof failures.

 ### Compilation
-Compile Verus analyzer.
+Compile Verus analyzer by following the steps below.
 These steps are similar to the basic version with the exception of the extra flag used in step 3.

 During [1.
 Compile binary](#1-compile-binary), include the `--proof-action` flag.